rama-bena/freepass-2025/documentation/INSTALLATION_GUIDE.md

 6. **Access the API:**

     The API will be running at `http://localhost:3000`.
+Documentation about API is available in *TODO*

 ## Additional Notes